Since receiving my BFA from California Institute of the Arts in 1971 and MFA in 1974, my journey as an artist has taken

 Starting in 1996 and stopping in 2009, I wrote for nearly all the Jazz Music Publications on creative improvised music, more generally known as avant-garde jazz.

-At the present time, I am happy to be represented by the Cross MacKenzie Gallery, near Washington, DC, my original hometown.
+At the present time, I am happy to be represented by the Cross MacKenzie, near Washington, DC, my original hometown.
 My only true occupation is doing my art.